 Just like the fireworks and firecrackers, making all sorts of noise during the Chinese New Year is believed to drive away bad spirits.
-In the Philippines, people use horns, basin, cooking pots, and many more to make noise.
+In the Philippines Lunar New Year, people use horns, basins, cooking pots, and many more to make noise.

 6. Tikoy and Round Fruits

 Tikoy is the most popular treat during Chinese New Year in the Philippines.
-It is made from sticky or glutinous rice which is ground into flour and then mixed with lard, water and sugar.
-Serving and eating tikoy is believed to be a symbol of a “higher year” to come.
+It is made from sticky or glutinous rice which is ground into flour and then mixed with lard, water, and sugar.
+Serving and eating tikoy every Filipino Lunar New Year is believed to be a symbol of a “higher year” to come.

-Also, Filipinos always prepare 12 different round fruits during this time in the hopes that it will bring luck and fortune to them.
+Also, Filipinos always prepare 12 different round fruits during the Chinese New Year in Philippines in the hopes that it will bring luck and fortune to them.

 7. New Year’s Eve Dinner

-Chinese New Year is not just about the fortune and luck that might come for the year but it is about the bond of the family and your loved ones that will make your year happier, luckier, and more fruitful.
+Chinese New Year in the Philippines is not just about the fortune and luck that might come for the year but it is about the bond of the family and your loved ones that will make your year happier, luckier, and more fruitful.

 Disclaimer: ZEN Rooms claims no credit for images featured on our blog site unless otherwise noted.
 All visual content is copyrighted to its respectful owners.
 We try to link back to original sources whenever possible.
 If you own the rights to any of the images, and do not wish them to appear on ZEN Rooms, please contact us and they will be promptly removed.
 We believe in providing proper attribution to the original author, artist or photographer.